jianshu93/Competitive_mapping/README.md

 ```

 1. In output directory you will have sorted bam files for each genome and also a big sorted bam file for all genomes.
 Those bam files for each genome can be used for recuitment plot (https://github.com/KGerhardt/RecruitPlotEasy).
 The big bam file can be used for calculation of coverage depth et.al. using CoverM (https://github.com/wwood/CoverM)
-2. Justified TAD80 is based on BedGraph.tad.rb in eveomics () but mapped reads are filtered before calculating.
+2. Justified TAD80 is based on BedGraph.tad.rb in enveomics (https://github.com/lmrodriguezr/enveomics) but mapped reads are filtered using filterBam before calculating.
 3. The filtered bam files in step 2 can be directly used for variant calling.
 Softwares such as freebayes (https://github.com/freebayes/freebayes) and GATK (https://github.com/broadinstitute/gatk) can be used.
 For example:
 ```
 freebayes -f ./bam_out_demo/lab5_MAG.001.fasta lab5_MAG.001.filtered.sorted.bam > lab5_MAG.001.vcf